Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-\jh{By analyzing Table~\ref{tab:adversarial}, we note that JSMA yields an average ASR of 98.8\% across the evaluated approaches, indicating their vulnerability to such basic adversarial attacks.} The employed strategies are less effective on MamaDroid~\cite{mariconti2016mamadroid}, HomDroid~\cite{wu2021homdroid}, and RAMDA~\cite{li2021robust} compared to others. \jh{The robustness in MamaDroid and HomDroid could be linked to their unique abstraction of APKs' graph structures.
+By analyzing Table~\ref{tab:adversarial}, we note that JSMA yields an average ASR of 98.8\% across the evaluated approaches, indicating their vulnerability to such basic adversarial attacks, let alone more sophisticated ones~\cite{he2023efficient}.
+The employed strategies are less effective on MamaDroid, HomDroid, and RAMDA.
+The reason for MamaDroid and HomDroid could be linked to their abstraction of APKs' graph structures.
 Interestingly, MamaDroid, HomDroid, and MalScan all utilize API calls and program graphs; the former two methods demonstrate greater resilience.
-The key difference lies in their handling of program graphs --- MamaDroid abstracts these graphs using family and package names, and HomDroid employs social network triads for abstraction, in contrast to MalScan's direct use of API calls and program graphs.} \jh{Additionally, RAMDA's resilience can be attributed to its customized autoencoder, which learns compressed representations of benign apps, making it more defensive to adversarial perturbations.} \jh{These findings suggest that abstracting feature representations or augmenting models' defensive capabilities could improve malware detectors' robustness to adversarial attacks.}
+The key difference lies in their handling of program graphs --- MamaDroid abstracts these graphs using family and package names, and HomDroid employs social network triads for abstraction, in contrast to MalScan's direct use of the graphs.
+These abstractions make the malicious semantics encoded in graph structures more resistant to perturbation, enhancing the robustness of the detectors built on them.
+Additionally, RAMDA's resilience can be attributed to its customized Autoencoder, which learns compressed representations of benign apps, making it more defensive to adversarial examples.
+These findings suggest that abstracting feature representations or augmenting models' defensive capabilities could improve malware detectors' robustness to adversarial attacks.

+\begin{conclusionbox} \textit{Summary:} ML-based malware detectors are inherently susceptible to real-world challenges such as malware evolution, code obfuscation, and adversarial attacks.
+Our findings suggest that detectors capable of capturing stable features and underlying malware semantics are more robust to these challenges.
+These observations highlight the need for future research to focus on identifying, modeling, and integrating semantically meaningful behavioral representations that remain invariant under transformation and evolution. \end{conclusionbox}